To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 Adrenal glands

 Controls key functions in the body.
 Acts as an anti-inflammatory.
 Controls blood sugar levels, blood pressure, and muscle strength.
-Controls salt and water balance.
+Affectls salt and water balance.
+Responsible for the fight or flight response to emergency situations.

 Antidiuretic hormone (vasopressin)